odb/shml/README.md

 `shml.sh` is a shell framework for faster and easier script development.

-**Please Note**: This is a work in progress, naming conventions will change.
-Also feel free to contribute by making a pull request.

 ## Why

 HTML has CSS, terminals have "ANSI/VT100 Control Sequences".
 SHML makes is easy to apply some style to your shell scripts without trying to remember that Yellow = `\033[33m` instead Yellow is `$(color yellow)`.